AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_planarimagedesc.rst

       Get the height to process (where y position starts at 0 and ends at height-1).

-   .. py:method:: PlanarImageDesc.getRData(self: PyOpenColorIO.PlanarImageDesc) -> array
+   .. py:method:: PlanarImageDesc.getRData(self: PyOpenColorIO.PlanarImageDesc) -> numpy.ndarray
       :module: PyOpenColorIO

       Get a pointer to the red channel of the first pixel.